-Enforcing a Baltimore Separation Agreement
+Enforcing a Maryland Separation Agreement

 If your separation agreement was incorporated into a divorce decree, your ex might be in contempt of court if he or she violates its terms.
 This might result in jail time and other penalties.
 If your separation agreement was not incorporated into a divorce decree, you can file a breach of contract claim against your ex.
 Sometimes, there is a legitimate dispute about the terms of your separation agreement.
 In these cases, a separation agreement attorney will help you evaluate your legal claims under Maryland’s family and contract laws.
 If you need help, contact James E. Crawford, Jr. & Associates.